 - Behaviors we engage in or avoid because of our relationship with our body

 The phrase "normative discontent" refers to just how darn common negative body image is among girls and women, and increasingly among men too.
 Poor body image is also common among people who are gender fluid, nonbinary, or who otherwise identify as LGBTQ.
 Much of the discontent is due to societal pressures to conform to what for most of us (as in about 98%) is an unrealistic ideal.

 Like fish who do not know they are wet, we often don't recognize that we live in Diet Culture.

 Your body is not the problem.

-Cognitive behavior therapy, along with other treatment I individually design and tailor to help people feel comfortable in their body, is an effective way to improve all aspects of body image.
+Cognitive behavior therapy, along with other treatment I design and tailor to help you feel more comfortable in your body, is an effective way to improve all aspects of body image.

 Your birthright is to feel at home in your body.